Skip to main content

 Leonard Roth

-Leonard has a background in medical statistics and his research currently focuses on the longitudinal analysis of health services data.
-He'll investigate formal and informal caregivers' professional trajectories during his PhD, with a strong methodological component.
+Leonard has a background in medical statistics and his research currently focuses on the longitudinal analysis of health workforce data.
+His dissertation project investigated the use of cluster analysis in health services research, with a strong methodological component.

 LinkedIn